Maanash-afk/Logic-gates-Verilog/README.md

 ## Project Overview

-This repository contains basic digital logic gate implementations using **Verilog HDL**.
+This repository contains implementations of the fundamental digital logic gates using **Verilog HDL**.

-The projects include Verilog design modules, testbenches, RTL designs, and simulation waveforms for verifying the functionality of the logic gates.
+Each logic gate was designed using Verilog behavioral modeling and verified using a dedicated testbench.
+The designs were simulated using **ModelSim**, and RTL designs were generated using **Quartus Prime**.

 ## Logic Gates Implemented

+The following logic gates are included in this repository:

-* AND Gate
+1. AND Gate
-* OR Gate
+2. OR Gate

-More logic gates will be added as the project progresses.
+3. NAND Gate
+4. NOR Gate
+5. NOT Gate
+6. XOR Gate
+7. XNOR Gate

 ---

 ## 1. AND Gate

-The AND gate is a basic digital logic gate.
-Its output is HIGH (`1`) only when both inputs are HIGH (`1`).
+The AND gate produces a HIGH (`1`) output only when both inputs are HIGH (`1`).

+### Boolean Expression

+`Y = A · B`

 ### Truth Table